Alcohol and insomnia is a bad combination

 So, sleepless nights during the cleansing stage can be rough.

-Fortunately, you can ease the symptoms of insomnia with these five effective steps:
+Fortunately, you can ease the symptoms of alcohol and insomnia with these five effective steps:

 Build a routine, of course without alcohol.
 Following a sleep schedule is one of these routines.
 It helps the brain reorganise and shift the wrecked circadian rhythms back to proper functioning.